Remelluri

 Expressions of Remelluri

-Remelluri Reserva is the flagship red wine of the property, exclusively focused on conveying the essence of Remelluri, the place.
-Made from organically farmed grapes grown exclusively throughout the property, Remelluri is always a blend of traditional Rioja varieties, produced with minimal impact and low intervention.
+Remelluri Reserva is the flagship red wine of the property, exclusively focused on conveying the essence of Remelluri the place.
+Made from organically-farmed grapes grown exclusively within the property, Remelluri is always a blend of traditional Rioja varieties, produced with minimal impact and low intervention.
 True to its origins, Remelluri Reserva is a wine of place and vintage, offering a snapshot of the conditions each year brings for high-altitude, mountain viticulture in Rioja.
 As such, vintages of Remelluri will age gracefully and improve for decades to come, repaying those with patience many times over.

-If Remelluri Reserva is the flagship of the estate, expressing the terruño and weather conditions of each vintage, then Granja Remelluri Gran Reserva represents the ideal expression of the mountain vineyards.
-A classical expression of the place, the quintessence of the vineyards.
+If Remelluri Reserva is the flagship of the estate, expressing the terruño and weather conditions of each vintage, then Granja Remelluri Gran Reserva represents the ideal prism of the mountain vineyards—a classical expression of the place, the quintessence of the vineyards.

 Telmo selects specific parcels of the oldest vines at some of the highest altitudes on the property for Granja Remelluri Gran Reserva.
 The blend includes a larger proportion of centennial garnacha from a vineyard planted more than a hundred years ago at 750 meters in the foothills of the mountain.
-Granja Remelluri has a marked Atlantic character and goes through extended aging in large format foudre barrels for a long time, with further bottle age until they feel the Granja is ready to be released.
+Granja Remelluri has a marked Atlantic character and goes through extended aging in large format foudre barrels, with further time in bottle until they feel the Granja is ready to be released.

 Everything here is done by sensory tasting and the experience of the team, not by formula.
 Recently, they have completed renovations on a former stable that now houses a neat cellar containing a battery of large foudres that are reserved solely for the production of Granja Remelluri.
 Telmo wanted to completely separate Granja Remelluri, both physically and spiritually, from the production of the Reserva, to give the project its own separate, clear identity, which is evolving.
 Future exploration of the Granja Remelluri project may include the definition of specific vineyards.
 For now, Telmo and Pablo want a quiet place where they can taste and really listen to what the character of the wines has to say.
 Produced in only the best vintages, Granja Remelluri Gran Reserva is offered in small quantities to the most discerning cellars.
 The aging potential of Granja is matched only by a precious few of the greatest red wines in the world, as a well-cellared case will continue to enchant the owner over a lifetime.

 The wine at the estate that has been the passion project of Telmo Rodríguez since his early days as a winemaker, and has become one of the most coveted and sought after cult wines in all of Spain, is the Remelluri Blanco.
 The story goes that Telmo’s father Jaime would never let him experiment with the red wines of Remelluri because the risk of failure was too great to make substantial changes.
 Instead, Telmo was given free rein to create a white expression of the Remelluri farm.
 For this project, he was inspired by his time spent learning winemaking in France with Gérard Chave in Hermitage, Clape in Cornas, Château de Beaucastel in the southern Rhône, and Domaine de Trévallon in Provence.
-There he learned to make wines that Telmo refers to as “human-scale wines” that spoke of people and place.
+At these esteemed estates, Telmo learned to make wines that he refers to as “human-scale”—wines that spoke of people and place.
 Wines with a soul.
-That was exactly the type of white wine he set out to make in the high-altitude vineyards (700m+) on the mountainside, overlooking the Ebro river valley with Rioja sprawling out below in every direction.
+This was exactly the type of white wine he set out to make in the high-altitude vineyards (700m+) on the mountainside, overlooking the Ebro river valley with Rioja sprawling out below in every direction.

 The Future Lies in the Past

-The evolution of this project at Remelluri lies in the exploration of two rivaling yet sometimes complementary, core concepts to the origins of Spanish wine, and more specifically, to the Rioja discipline: one of place and one of time.
+The evolution of Remelluri is the exploration of two rivaling concepts to the origins of Spanish wine, and more specifically, to the Rioja discipline: one of place and one of time.
 The concept of place is one that, until quite recently, has been relegated to the outer limits of the Rioja discussion, in favor of the dominance of brand and appellation identity.
-We are told not to worry about the villages where the grapes come from; rather, focus on the wine being a “Rioja,” either Crianza, Reserva, or Gran Reserva.
+As wine drinkers, we are told not to worry about the villages where the grapes come from; rather, focus on the wine being a “Rioja,” whether Crianza, Reserva, or Gran Reserva.
 How long was the wine in the barrel, and what kind of barrels were they?
 What percentage of American oak does the wine contain?
 How much tempranillo?
-These questions lead the drinker directly away from the vineyard to a path which specifically concerns the concepts of time and élevage and their effects on the wine.
+These questions lead the drinker directly away from the vineyard to a path which specifically concerns the concepts of aging and élevage, and their effects on the wine.
 They are the results of a process, and that process is time.
 This is the concept from which Remelluri Blanco stood in stark contrast, carrying the flag for specific places, made with as little process as possible.
+If Remelluri blanco was the beginning of this journey as a young winemaker, then Lindes Remelluri is the brilliant legacy of his vision of place-based wines in Rioja.

 Products